Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Waveforms

 \subsection{Post-Newtonian waveforms}

 In this study, we use PN theory to describe the GW waveforms of BBHs in quasi-circular orbits during the early inspiral stage, and include GW memory contributions.
 Memory effects should be inherent in any correct PN formulation, but their importance can often be overlooked.
-In our case, we find that accounting for memory is crucial when comparing to NR waveforms that have memory, and thus crucial for accurate hybridization.
+In our case, we find that accounting for memory is crucial when comparing to NR waveforms which have memory (since memory effects inherently arise when directly solving Einstein's equations), and thus crucial for accurate hybridization.

 For binding energy and flux, we include nonspinning terms that are complete to 3.5 PN order from \cite{Blanchet:2013haa}, and also the 4 PN terms from \cite{Blanchet:2023sbv}.
 We also include higher-order terms up to 6 PN from \cite{Fujita:2012cm}, but these terms are obtained in the EMRI limit.
 We include the spin-orbit terms up to 4 PN order from \cite{Marsat:2013caa}, spin-spin terms up to 3 PN order from \cite{Bohe:2015ana}, and 3.5 PN spin-cubed terms from~\cite{Marsat:2014xea} for the orbital phase.